 A short sale is not a standard real estate transaction with a discount.
 It is a complex negotiation between you, a buyer, your lender, and in some cases multiple lien holders — all running simultaneously against a foreclosure deadline.
 The lender is not a passive party.
 They must approve the sale price, approve the buyer, approve the terms, and sign off on what happens to the deficiency.
 Any one of these approvals can be delayed, modified, or denied.
 And the foreclosure clock does not stop while the lender takes 90 days to review the package.

-The failure rate for DIY short sales is high — not because homeowners are not motivated, but because the lender's loss mitigation process is bureaucratically complex, document-intensive, and unforgiving of errors.
+The failure rate for short sales attempted without professional management is high — not because homeowners are not motivated, but because the lender's loss mitigation process is bureaucratically complex, document-intensive, and unforgiving of errors.
+A short sale package is governed by 12 C.F.R. § 1024.41 and must meet the § 1024.41(b)(2)(i)(B) completeness standard to trigger any of the § 1024.41(g) dual-tracking protection.
 A single missing document, an outdated financial statement, or a hardship letter that does not satisfy the lender's criteria can delay or kill the approval entirely.

 This is the most expensive mistake in the short sale process.
 Most homeowners assume that completing a short sale eliminates the remaining balance they owed.
 It does not — unless the lender explicitly agrees in writing to waive the deficiency as a condition of the approval.

-In Texas, lenders have 2 years after a short sale to sue for a deficiency judgment.
-In Florida, they have 5 years.
-A short sale that closes without a deficiency waiver leaves you legally exposed to a lawsuit for potentially tens of thousands of dollars — arriving months or years after you thought the matter was resolved.
+Under Tex.
+Prop.
+Code § 51.003, Texas lenders have 2 years after a short sale to sue for a deficiency judgment.
+Under Fla.
+Stat. § 702.06, Florida lenders have 5 years.
+A short sale that closes without a deficiency waiver leaves you legally exposed to a lawsuit for potentially tens of thousands of dollars under Tex.
+Prop.
+Code § 51.003 or Fla.
+Stat. § 702.06 — arriving months or years after you thought the matter was resolved.

 Lenders are not required to offer deficiency waivers.
 They will not volunteer them.
 Front-line loss mitigation representatives often do not mention them at all.
 Homeowners who accept a short sale approval letter without reading the fine print on deficiency rights frequently discover — too late — that they signed an agreement that preserved the lender's right to pursue them.